 For CDs with terms over 12 months up to 60 months, the penalty is an amount equal to 180 days interest on the amount withdrawn, at the simple interest rate applicable to the Time Deposit, regardless of whether the funds withdrawn have remained on deposit for more or less than the 180 days.

-How the Digital CD Compares
+How the 15-Month Promotional CD Compares

-The above rates are accurate as of 1/30/2020.
+The above information and rates are accurate as of 4/10/2023.

-To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide and state specific, please refer to our CD rates table page.